soruly/sola/README.md

 `candidates=1000000` 1 million is usually accurate and fast enough.
 Search would be slow above 5 million candidates.
 Setting candidates to low values (e.g. 100k) would greatly improve search performance but reduce accuracy.
 But as long as your most populated hash is less than this value, the search is accurate as it covers 100% records in solr.

-`rows=10` chaning this has no effect on accuracy.
+`rows=10` changing this has no effect on accuracy.
 It merely filter out returning results after search completed and sorted.

 `accuracy=0` the param is misleading here.
 The number here is used to choose "clusters", or "hash groups" to search.
 0 is the least populated cluster that may found a match.
 1 is the second least populated, and so on.
 If you cannot find any matches after searching first 6 clusters, you are unlikely to find any better matches beyond that.
 This is because of Locality-sensitive hashing.